 You stop this by being conscious of the fact you have a habit of doing this!

-Right now, today, you will NOT allowing someone else to decide for you whats important.
+Right now, today, you will NOT allow someone else to decide for you what’s important.

 #3: Accept The Fact That You Can’t Have Everything Your Way

 It’s a fact of life that when you open the door of possibilities by making a decision, you close the door on others.

 There will be constant “What Ifs” popping up in your mind if you allow it.

 You CANNOT possibly have known how every scenario in your life would have worked out.

 Successful men and women stay away from the crippling “What If” thinking.